In this Article:

-Fact: Skin doesn't adapt to skin-care products any more than your body adapts to a healthy diet.
+Fact: Skin doesn't adapt to skincare products any more than your body adapts to a healthy diet.

-You may see skin stop improving as much as it initially did, but that stands to reason: If you were using products with irritating or drying ingredients and then switch to brilliantly-formulated products, your initial improvement is going to be much more impressive than what you'll see months later, when skin is maintaining its new-found healthy, younger appearance.
+You may see skin stop improving as much as it initially did.
+However, it stands to reason that if you were using products with irritating or drying ingredients and then switch to well-formulated products, your initial improvement is going to be much more dramatic than what you'll see months down the road, when skin is maintaining its new-found healthy, younger appearance.

 Get exclusive beauty advice delivered twice a month.
 Unsubscribe at any time.

 Paula Begoun is the best-selling author of 20 books on skin care and makeup.
 She is known worldwide as the Cosmetics Cop and creator of Paula's Choice.
-Paula's expertise has led to hundreds of appearances on national and international TV including:
+Paula's expertise has led to hundreds of appearances on national and international television including:

 View Media Highlights

 The Paula's Choice Research Team is dedicated to busting beauty myths and helping you solve your skincare frustrations with research-supported expert advice—so you'll have the facts you need to take the best possible care of your skin.

 We respect your privacy and the information you provide will NOT be sold, shared, or disseminated in any way.